-Standard 'version 1' credit unions are exempt from the capital requirements in MIPRU, although they have capital requirements under the Credit Unions sourcebook ('CRED').
-For other credit unions, the capital resources requirement should be the higher of the amounts required under MIPRU or CRED.
+Some credit unions are exempt from the capital resources requirements in MIPRU, under the terms set out in 4.1.8R of that sourcebook, although they have a capital resources requirement under the Credit Unions sourcebook ('CREDS').
+For other credit unions, the capital resources requirement should be the highest of the amounts required under MIPRU, CREDS or IPRU(INV) (if applicable).